 The MDP has a high commitment to diversity and inclusion.
 We recognise that our ability to provide an effective service depends on the skills and abilities of our people and the more diverse our people are, the wider the range of skills, abilities and experiences that are available to us.
 We are committed to recruiting, developing, retaining and promoting the best people, with different skills, backgrounds and experiences, who are representative of the communities we serve.

 We seek to make reasonable adjustments to enable disabled people to participate in the recruitment process.
 However, given the strict medical and fitness standards required for entry into an Authorised Firearms Officer (AFO) role within the Police Service, it may mean that people with some disabilities are unlikely to qualify for appointment.

 People and Culture

 We have an inclusive approach that values the diversity of all our people and seeks to understand and address the issues facing particular groups.
 We aim to enable every officer to realise their potential and contribute fully to developing the performance of the MDP.
-For that reason, the MDP is committed to ensuring all our staff enjoy a working enviroment free of prejudice, discrimination and harassment with no barriers to progression or achievement because of difference; we understand that people perform better when they can be themselves.
+For that reason, the MDP is committed to ensuring all our staff enjoy a working environment free of prejudice, discrimination and harassment with no barriers to progression or achievement because of difference; we understand that people perform better when they can be themselves.

-The MDP therefore does not tolerate any practice which causes any employee, job applicant or user of our services to recieve unfavourable treatment on the grounds of any protected characteristic which includes age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation.
+The MDP therefore does not tolerate any practice which causes any employee, job applicant or user of our services to receive unfavourable treatment on the grounds of any protected characteristic which includes age, disability, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion and belief, sex or sexual orientation.

 Governance and Delivery